microbo-ru/bio_hack_2024/hands_train_job/description.md

-Example of project resources usage – project disk, datasets, secrets.
+Example of hands training project